philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 ### Usage

-Using private parts is very easy.
+Using private parts is very easy, and honestly it's mostly just syntactic sugar.
 The gist is that whenever you have a property that you want to be private, instead of using `this.prop` you use `_(this).prop`.

-The `_()` function, which I refer to as the key accepts an object and returns a new object that's uniquely linked to the passed object so you can store private properties on it and those properties can't be access by anyone else.
-It acts like a key because without the key, you can't access the private properties.
+The `_()` function, which I refer to as the key function, accepts an object and returns a new object that's uniquely linked to the passed object so you can store private properties on it and those properties can't be access by anyone else.
+It call it a key function because it provides secure access to the private data.
+Without it, there's no way to access the private properties.

-I chosen the underscore as the name for the key function because underscores are commonly used when naming private variables.
-If you're using underscore for something else, you can easily change it.
+I chose the underscore as the name for the key function because underscores are commonly used when naming private variables.
+If you're using the underscore variable for something else, that's OK.
+You can easily name the key something else.

 The scope of the key function is determined by you.
-The private parts factory has a `scope()` method that returns a new key function, so wherever you assign it, that's the scope it gets.
+The private parts factory has a `createKey()` method that returns a new key function, so whatever scope you call `createKey()` in, that's the scope it gets.

 Here's a more complete example: